Pythonian/fakernaija/docs/source/index.rst

 Command Line Usage
 ------------------

 Once installed, **Fakernaija** can be invoked directly from your command line via the ``naija`` command.
-The :doc:`commands` command simplifies data generation directly from your terminal.
+The :doc:`commands` command allows you to generate data directly from your terminal.
 This is powered by the `Click <https://click.palletsprojects.com/>`_ library.
 Below are some examples to help you get started:

 .. code-block:: bash